 It means that in hot climates where a huge amount of condensate is generated, mains water should never have to be used.

 For back up, if there is an unusually high number of flushes in quick succession or the air conditioning is not in use, the cistern is filled in the conventional way using the mains water supply.

-Two additional points can be claimed under LEED's Water Efficiency category.
+Up to six points could be claimed under LEED's Water Efficiency category.